Video and Photography Policy

 • Photography must be conducted without disruption to other visitors, museum operations, or limitation to the accessibility of exhibitions, entrances/exits, doorways, and high-traffic areas.

-• Staged photographs with a personally hired, professional photographer are not permitted in the museum including, but not limited to, graduations, proms, bridal portraits, or weddings.
+• Staged photographs with or without a personally hired, professional photographer are not permitted in the museum including, but not limited to, graduations, proms, bridal portraits, or weddings.

 • Visitors must remain behind stanchions and maintain a safe, non-touching distance from all artwork, cases, platforms, and pedestals.
 Photography of restricted areas is never permitted.